Dwolla/hal-forms/README.md

   #### Form Encoding

-  Contents of file as a part as define by [RFC 7578](https://tools.ietf.org/html/rfc7578)
+  Attach contents of file as one part of the multipart document as define by [RFC 7578](https://tools.ietf.org/html/rfc7578)

 ### displayText

 OPTIONAL